digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-28.md

 * Worked with Gita on scenario generation
 * Discussing with Till on Digital Twins for Manufacturing Survey

+#### Claudio Gomes
+* Helped Hao finalize his tecnical report on the incubator case study.
+* Clarified semantics of synchronous clocks for the FMI standard
+* Helped Simon finalize his UPPAAL interpreter for co-simulation algorthms with step rejection and algebraic loop solving.
+* Met with Fateme, Peter, and Novo Nordisk on Fateme's phd project.
+* Facing some challenges with symbolic manipulation of UR robot newton-euler equations.
+* Prepare simple continuous model of steam boiler for Bachelor course.

 ## Sub-projects status